 One of the first books I recall reading to educate myself on multimedia was The Gutenberg Galaxy, by Marshal McLuhan.
 The author that coined the term “global village” and “hot/cold media” should be every journalist and web programmer’s required reading, to build a clear foundation of what the hell they are doing.
+In this book, he analyzes Don Quixote as a character, and a story, in the early age of print media.

-I failed to recognize McLuhan’s lesson about Don Quixote when I engaged in the pursuit of starting an internet-based media corporation.
 The gist of it is, when Quixote set out to become a “knight errant,” he was reaching back to an older time, a time before the printing press when knights ruled the land by unwritten laws, when literacy was wholly uncommon.

 Hilariously written by Miguel de Cervantes, published 1605, Don Quixote is contemporary to the author’s time, and it is a fictional study on the psychological phenomena that trails the advent of major technological advancements in media.
 When a new medium is introduced, it changes media, and consciousness is affected.

 I am currently reading both The Adventures of Don Quixote and Understanding Media, by McLuhan.

 By the extraordinary power of this new form of media (mass-produced books) and its disruptive affect on the senses (oral culture versus literate, auditory versus visual), a regular householder in some village hallucinated himself into a knight and set about for a new life of heroic adventures and chivalry.